BlieNuckel/kronoxToGCalendar/README.md

 This setting helps filter between Swedish and English classes.
 Due to the way some courses have been added to Kronox both English and Swedish classes are visible to everyone.
 This option allows you to select whether you want to see all classes, only English classes, or only Swedish Classes.

 **IMPORTANT: As this removes some classes from the schedule based on a hardcoded filter, which may not perfectly apply to all classes (depending on the teacher's naming etc.) there is a risk that this will filter out important classes/events from your schedule.
-A safety has been added to ensure that if the event includes "tenta" or "exam" it will _never_ be removed, but beware that there is still a risk in using it.**
+A safety has been added to ensure that if the event includes "tenta" or "exam" it will _never_ be removed, but beware that there is still a small risk in using it.**

-## Discord Webhook

-This setting allows you to choose whether you wish to connect a Discord Webhook to the script, that sends update messages every time the script is run.
-The messages specify whether the call to Google's API was successful.

-If this option is enabled you will be asked to enter your personal webhook's URL.
-You can follow this link for a simple guide on setting up a webhook: [Webhook setup](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 ## Google Login